AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 ### Repository switcher{#repository-switcher}

 Asset Selector also allows you to switch repositories for asset selection.
 You can select the repository of your choice from the drop-down available in the left panel.
 The repository options available in the drop-down list are based on the `repositoryId` property defined in the `index.html` file.
+It is based on the `imsOrg` that is provided in the application.
+If you want to see the list of repositories, then `repositoryId` is required to view those specific repositories in your application.

 ### Out-of-the-box filters{#filters}